roddhjav/pass-import/share/man/man1/pass-import.md

 pass import path/to/passwords
 ```

-If *pass-import* is not able to detect the format, you need provide the password
+If *pass-import* is not able to detect the format, you need to provide the password
 manager *<pm>* you want to import data from:
 ```sh
 pass import <pm> path/to/passwords